Cgossett2022/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](https://user-images.githubusercontent.com/111243284/195458827-ae7e0b43-0ae2-43fc-9df4-b5f67c24f138.png)

+### Mentorship Eligibility
 4. Lastly, I built a mentorship_eligibility table, which helped me answer the second question.
 Based on this table, I found 1,549 employees who were eligible for the mentorship program.

 ![mentorship_eligibility](https://user-images.githubusercontent.com/111243284/195458855-a01fe167-4428-47e6-a32f-089159705cdb.png)

 ## Summary

 1. In addition to my results, I addressed the following questions: How many roles will need to be filled as the "silver tsunami" begins to make an impact? and Are there enough qualified employees to mentor the next generation?

+### Roles To Be Filled
 2. To answer the first question, I created a roles_to_fill table.
 Based on the results, I found that there will be 90,398 roles that will need to be filled.
+Out of all the employees (300,024), the number of roles to be filled only makes up about 30%, so Pewlett Hackard should not be overly concerned.

+### Number of Qualified Mentors
 3. To answer the second question, I created a qualified_staff table.
 The results showed that Pewlett Hackard has 41,672 employees who are qualified to serve as mentors.
+This only makes up about 14% of employees, so I would suggest promoting more people and developing better training processes for current employees.
+Otherwise, there will not be enough mentors for the next generation.